MacOS: Multilingual support

-There are 39 system languages available in macOS for the user at the moment of installation; the system language is used throughout the entire operating system environment.
+There are 47 system languages available in macOS for the user at the moment of installation; the system language is used throughout the entire operating system environment.
 Input methods for typing in dozens of scripts can be chosen independently of the system language.
-Recent updates have added increased support for Chinese characters and interconnections with popular social networks in China.
+Updates have added increased support for Chinese characters and interconnections with popular social networks in China.

 Updating methods

 macOS can be updated using the Software Update settings pane in System Settings or the softwareupdate command line utility.
 Until OS X 10.8 Mountain Lion, a separate Software Update application performed this functionality.
 In Mountain Lion and later, this was merged into the Mac App Store application, although the underlying update mechanism remains unchanged and is fundamentally different from the download mechanism used when purchasing an App Store application.
 In macOS 10.14 Mojave, the updating function was moved again to the Software Update settings pane.

 Most Macs receive six or seven years of macOS updates.
 After a new major release of macOS, the previous two releases still receive occasional updates, but many security vulnerabilities are only patched in the latest macOS release.